benaitcheson/coder-academy-terminal-app/README.md

 ## Description
 This application was designed and built to solve my issue of having items in the pantry/fridge but not knowing what meals I can make with the items at hand.
+The user can input their items and the RubyRecipe application will search the database for the most relevant recipes for those items.

+## Installation

+## Functionality

+## Instructions

+## Design & Planning

+## Control Flow

+## Testing

+## Gems

 ## Authors